davidj-brewster/temporalio-video-splitter/README.md

 2. Ensure Temporal server is running at localhost:7233

-## Usage

-1. Start the worker process:
+3. Start the worker process:
 ```bash
 python worker.py
 ```

-2. In a separate terminal, start the workflow:
+4. In a separate terminal, start the workflow:
 ```bash
 python start_workflow.py
 ```

+The video location is hardcoded but who cares because nobody will see this.
+It's easy to change ;)

 ## Components